2025 Florida State Tax Deadlines

 - Quarterly estimated tax payments for both 2024 and 2025

-- Corporate and partnership returns usually are due in March and April 2025
+- Corporate and partnership returns usually due in March and April 2025

 - Quarterly payroll and excise tax returns